Holdo/wildfly-10-web-app/README.md

 kill server (in case of errors):
 `./wildfly-kill.sh`

+### Running
+Only module UI is WAR archive, others are JARs.
+Deploy and test real app only via UI module.

 #### Arquillian
 To run arquillian tests, you must have wildfly up and running.
 We use remote connection.